21st and Fourth is a global learning experience that enables teams to solve some of the world’s most wicked problems.

 Sensibel supports the growth of a healthy and environmentally-friendly transport culture.

-At its simplest, Sensibel allows a participant to log a positive or negative experience during their journey.
+At its simplest, Sensibel allows a cyclist to log a positive or negative experience during their journey.
 Collectively, these experiences tell us a story of how, why and where people move.

 The App is accompanied by a bluetooth button for handset-free sentiment logging.
 It has been picked up and piloted as a project by NZTA, Smart Christchurch, Auckland University, The Halberg Foundation and the Department of Conservation.

 For the past two years, I've been working with foundation clients and a small, smart and dedicated development team creating this product.

 MyGPS is a gamified tool that helps students keep on top of their employability profile.
 Co-designed with the Ara Careers team, the platform focuses on eight key focus areas.
 Students regularly complete small uncomplicated quests that over time build a glowing profile for prospective employers.

 The platform, built using Silverstripe by a smart, distributed team, includes both an in-browser version as well as iOS and Android Apps.

 Silver Delta are marketing and communications experts.
 Their balance between data-led strategy and hands-on resourcefulness was the perfect mix for a brand expression that is both human and commercial.

 View Brand Presentation